SidonTheTroll/Erstes-Jahr/Biology/7-structural-organization-in-animals.md

    - Found in the lining of the digestive tract, uterine tubes, and respiratory bronchioles.

 4. **Pseudostratified Columnar Epithelium:**
-   - Appears stratified but is actually a single layer of cells with varying heights.
+   - Appears stratified but is a single layer of cells with varying heights.
    - Often possesses cilia and goblet cells.
    - Lines the respiratory tract and parts of the male reproductive system.

 5. **Stratified Squamous Epithelium:**
    - Multiple layers of flat, scale-like cells.
-   - Provides protection against abrasion.
+   - Protects against abrasion.
    - Found in the skin (epidermis), mouth, esophagus, and vagina.

 6. **Stratified Cuboidal Epithelium:**